noru/noru.github.io.old/_posts/2014-07-13-About-COMMIT-WORK-and-Everything-That-Entails.md

 I can't remember when and why I use the statement `COMMIT WORK` for the first time, however I do know that I was being an epigone when I used it.
 I, like a lot of my colleagues I believe, seldom perform DB actions other than read.
 Even when I do have insert/update without existing API, I would not come out of using this statement myself.
 To me, using `COMMIT WORK` is merely a mysterious custom just like drop something on the ground, I never bother to ask why it did not go straight up.
 Funny thing is, I'm not alone.

 Until someday we were told to remove all `COMMIT WORK` statement in our code and no one provided a solid reason.
 The most acceptable reason is regarding performance.
 I don’t think it’s cogent.
 Since when a suppose-to-be commit may cause a performance issue?
 Even if it does, it won’t be a huge impact(not huge enough to involve people on level that high).
 So I started pressing F1 and doing my delay homework.

 To understand `COMMIT WORK` there is a couple of prerequisites:

-### 	LUW(Logical Unit of Work, aka Database Transaction)
+### 	LUW(Logical Unit of Work, aka Database Transaction), including
-#### 	DB LUW
+> DB LUW
-####	 SAP LUW
+> SAP LUW

 ### 	And one of its most important propositions: “All or Nothing”.

 After went through some documents, I found that the `COMMIT WORK` statement is a part of SAP LUW, it closes the current SAP LUW and opens a new one.